Internship and establishment of the official

 Your internship can take place on your workstation and include training periods.

-It can also take place in a school or training institute specialized in the professional training of civil servants.
+It can also take place in a school or training institute specialized in the vocational training of civil servants.

-Some of these schools are ministry-specific and allow for employment in the ministry concerned (in central government or in decentralized services).
-These include the École nationale des greffes (ENG), the École nationale de police (ENP) and the École nationale de la magistrature (ENM).
+Some of these schools are ministry-specific and allow for employment in the ministry concerned (in central government or in devolved services).
+These include the École nationale des greffes (ENG), the École nationale de police (ENP) or the École nationale de la magistrature (ENM).

-Other schools are interdepartmental and provide access to jobs from different departments.
+Other schools are interdepartmental and provide access to jobs from different ministries.
 These are the Regional Institutes of Administration (IRA) and the National Institute of Public Service (INSP).

 Where the traineeship takes place in a school or training institute, it shall comprise a continuous or discontinuous period of teaching and a continuous or discontinuous period of work placement within the administrations.